poojasharma00734/BookManagement/README.md

    - No Automatic Persistence: If the LWC is refreshed or the subscription is interrupted, previously published events that occurred before the subscription was re-established are not retained or replayed.
 3. To solve this problem
    - Store Platform Event Data in a Salesforce Object : When the Platform Event is published, also store its data in a custom Salesforce object.
 LWC can then query this object to retrieve the data whenever needed, even after a page refresh.
-   - Use Replay IDs to Fetch Missed Events : Replay IDs allow you to replay missed events within Salesforce's 24-hour retention period (72 hours for retention period).
+   - Use Replay IDs to Fetch Missed Events : Replay IDs allow you to replay missed events within Salesforce's 24-hour retention period (72 hours retention period for high frequency events).
 Store the last processed Replay ID in a persistent store (e.g., Custom Metadata or Custom Settings).
 On page refresh, pass this Replay ID to the EMP API in LWC.
    - Persist Data in Browser Storage : If the data does not need to be stored permanently in Salesforce, you can temporarily persist it in the browser using Local Storage or Session Storage.